bostdiek/HeavyDarkMesons/UFO_Files/README.md

  - VPi: controls the coupling between the dark pions and the standard model particles.
  - Ƹ (Xi): suppression of the gauge-higgs couplings of the dark pions.
 This is set to 1.0 in the gaugephilic modes and cannot be changed.
 The gaugephobic modes have this as a free parameter that must be set by the user.

 The other set of UFO models are specific to certain implementations of heavy dark mesons.
-The gaugephobic ones are designed after "Stealth Dark Matter" [https://arxiv.org/abs/1503.04203].
+For an in depth discussion of the theories which lead to gaugephilic or gaugephobic scenarios, see https://arxiv.org/abs/1809.10183.
+The gaugephobic implementations included here are designed after "Stealth Dark Matter" [https://arxiv.org/abs/1503.04203].
 Lastly, as an example of a gaugephilic model, we include a model where the dark pions are related to electroweak symmetry breaking, similar to "Induced Electroweak Symmetry Breaking" [https://arxiv.org/abs/1411.6023].

 Our parameterizations are slightly different than those papers.
 Please contact us with any questions.